 Georgius Jacobus Johannes van Os

-The life and work of Georgius van Os
+The life of Georgius van Os

-Would you like a masterpiece by Georgius van Os on your wall?
+A masterpiece by Georgius van Os on your wall?